chetnashah/webconcepts/MobileSystemDesign/Readme.md

 5. Data model in local disk/sqlite (denormalized) -> object database like Realm.
 6. Data model in memory (normalized) -> redux like setup of entity hashmaps with ids for reference.
 7. Data model in memory -> usually an object graph (denormalized)

+## Offline first

+While designing caching strategy, we must also design, **when and how to evict data**, or else it will keep growing indefinitely.